ianwood314/ISS-Positional-and-Sighting-Data-Application/README.md

   }
 ]
 ```
 From the example output above, we can see a list of all the countries in the dataset where the ISS was sighted as well as the number of times the ISS was sighted within that country.
-For example, we can see that the ISS was sighting in the United States 3611 times. <br >
+For example, we can see that the ISS was sighted in the United States 3611 times. <br >

 Link for you to go back to the [list of routes](#list-of-routes-for-you-to-easily-jump-to) <br >